Subdivision Surface Modifier¶

 The right combination of these settings will allow you to keep a fast and lightweight approximation of your model when interacting with it in the 3D Viewport, but use a higher quality version when rendering.

-Be careful not to set the Viewport subdivisions higher than the Render subdivisions, this would mean that in the 3D View the quality will be higher than the rendered.
+Be careful not to set the Viewport subdivisions higher than the Render subdivisions, this would mean that the quality in the 3D Viewport will be higher than the rendered.

 - Optimal Display